petermonky/studius/README.md

 ### Starting server and client

 Run `yarn start` in both `/server` and `/client` to boot up server and client (duh).
 Confirm connection to client via `http://localhost:4000/` in a modern web browser.

+### Notes

+This repository is separate from the original codebase in that it contains further developments pertinent to new features and deployment.
+Refer to the [original repository](https://github.com/MinErn-Chen/Studius) for full development history.